 On April 15, 2019, the Company completed an underwritten public offering of 4,830,000 ADSs representing 4,830,000 ordinary shares, at a public offering price of \$24.00 per ADS, which includes an additional 630,000 ADSs issued upon the exercise in full of the underwriters' option to purchase additional ADSs.
-Aggregate net proceeds to Autolus, after underwriting discounts but before estimated offering expenses, were \$109.0 million.
+Aggregate net proceeds to Autolus, after underwriting discounts and offering expenses, were approximately \$108.8 million.